1. Is your MBA Accredited?

 5. What documents must I submit with my application?

-You must pay careful attention to what documents we require, but in short we will require an application form, two referees' reports (Note each referee must have known you for at least one year.
-One referee should be your current or most recent employer and the other an independent person who can provide insights into your academic potential), a certified copy of your ID or passport if you are not a South citizen, a certified copy of your degree certificates, an academic transcript (sent directly from the academic institution where you studied), two colour passport photographs and your results of an admissions test (GMAT or NMAT).
+You must pay careful attention to what documents we require, but in short we will require the MBA Application Document in the required format, two referees' reports (Note each referee must have known you for at least one year.
+One referee should be your current or most recent employer and the other an independent person who can provide insights into your academic potential), a certified copy of your ID or passport if you are not a South citizen, a certified copy of your degree certificates, an academic transcript the results of one of the following admission tests (NMAT, ESA or GMAT).

 6. What personal characteristics do you look for?